null

 Microwave Chocolate Melting:

-The Santa Barbara Melting Chocolate Chips are our first choice for microwave melting.
+The Santa Barbara Melting Chocolate Chips are our go-to pick when it comes to melting in the microwave.

 Chocolatier Jason Vishnefske